cwoffenden/obj2buf/README.md

         (encoded normals having the same type as tangents may be packed) -b store only the sign for bitangents
-        (packing the sign if possible where any padding would normally go) -o writes multi-byte values in big endian order -l use the legacy OpenGL rule for normalised signed values -z compresses the output buffer using Zstandard
+        (packing the sign if possible where any padding would normally go) -m writes metadata describing the various buffer offsets and sizes -o writes multi-byte values in big endian order -l use the legacy OpenGL rule for normalised signed values -z compresses the output buffer using Zstandard